 Christine's recordings began in 1990 with "Its about Time" on an Independent label Larrikin.
 Live at Mietta's with Friends, "Here and Now", "Bloom" and most recently the cd “Away” featuring tracks from the "Murdunna" project for Arts Victoria.
 Guitar tracks from Craig Ross Engineer and Guitarist for Patty Griffin, and a track of Joni Mitchells “River” recorded with marvellous pianist Andy Milne of The Dapp Theory from New York.
 Christine has been a recipient for many supporting grants from the Australia Council and Arts Victoria, and has recorded as guest or backing vocal on no less than 30 albums and live recordings.
 One memorable Recording for Mal Stanelys Jazz Track for The ABC with New York Pianist Andy Milne in live performance.

 She was invited to perform for the Victorian College of the Arts Jazz Improvisers Concert 2000 at the Concert Hall.
 The Boite World Music Café Concert at the Hamer Hall.
 Christine conducted workshops and master classes with graduates and students of V.C.A. and Adelaide Conservatorium and was invited by The Brisbane Conservatorium to perform with the jazz orchestra under the direction of American trumpeter arranger composer John Hoffman.

-Christine wants to inspire the next generations of singers,and encourage singers of all ages with the inspirational singers manual.
+Christine wants to inspire the next generations of singers and encourage singers of all ages with an inspirational singers manual.
 Christine will continue to teach and mentor.
-Christine is open to recording and some performance and would aspire to co-write creating soundscapes suitable for film or documentary.
+Christine is open to recording and some performance and would aspire to co-write creative soundscapes suitable for film or documentary.
 She also paints and enjoys photography as sideline.
 She currently spends her time between Brooklyn and her base in Australia.